Student housing Copenhagen

 The survey is based on a total of 22,841 student housings, divided between 230 housing departments.
 In the inner city of Copenhagen (Copenhagen K), for example, 10 student residence halls rent out dorm rooms for less than DKK 2,000 per month.
 These are, for example, Elers Kollegium, Borchs Kollegium and Valkendorf Kollegiet.
 The danish word for dorms is “Kollegium”.

 This is in stark contrast to Boligportalen’s rent survey from 2019, which revealed that average rent for a room in Copenhagen is DKK 5,946 per month (Source: Boligportalen.dk).
 This suggests that it pays to rent a dorm room at a student residence hall or a student apartment, instead of renting a room from a private person.
-You can read more about our rent survey here (in Danish).
+You can read more about our student housing rent survey here.

 It differs between the housing department.
 At some housing departments, you can sign up at 15 and move in when you are 18 years old.
 At other housing departments, you can apply around 3-6 months before the expected start of your studies.
 It varies a lot, and therefore you must familiarize yourself with the application criteria of the individual housing departments.